Global Positioning Satellite (GPS) Program

 No. Placement involves a screening and review process.
-Each offender that is considered for placement on the program has a complete criminal history background review before placement on the program.
-DOC reserves the right to deny placement on any offender considered a security risk or a threat to public safety.
+Each offender who is considered has a complete criminal history background review before placement in the program.
+ODOC reserves the right to deny placement to any offender considered a security risk or a threat to public safety.

 How much does an offender pay when they are on the GPS program?

-Offenders assigned to this program are required to pay Department of Corrections a monitoring fee not to exceed $5.50 per day for passive monitoring or $13.50 per day for active monitoring, not to exceed $300 per month.
+Offenders assigned to this program are required to pay ODOC a monitoring fee not to exceed $5.50 per day for passive monitoring or $13.50 per day for active monitoring, not to exceed $300 per month.